 There are approximately 97 children on roll aged 4 to 11 years old.
 At age 11 years the majority of children progress to Kingsmead Community School at Wiveliscombe.

-The children are taught in four classes.
+The children are taught usually four classes.
 Our catchment area extends across several parishes.
 Please contact the school if you are unsure if you live within this area.
 School transport is available if your child is within our catchment or if we are the nearest school.
 To be eligible your child must be under 8 and reside 2 miles from the school, or over 8 and reside 3 miles from the school.
 Children are transported using minibuses and taxis.

 Children will usually spend seven years at Primary School: R (reception) Year 1, Y2, Y3, Y4, Y5 and Y6.